gaultier/blog/advent_of_code_5.md

 ./a.out  0.01s user 0.00s system 86% cpu 0.012 total
 ```

 It took 12 miliseconds.
-So the scheme version is very close.
+So the scheme version is very close, and takes an
+acceptable amount of time.

 ## Conclusion